danielbentes/uim-protocol/README.md

   <img src="images/logo.png" alt="logo" width="100" height="100">
 </div>

-# Unified Intent Mediator (UIM) Protocol Specification
+# The Unified Intent Mediator Protocol

-**Version:** 1.0
-**Date:** September 30, 2024

 ## Getting started

 1. Get familiar with the [concepts and motivations](uim-concept.md) behind the UIM protocol or just read the specification below.
-2. Dive into the [technical exploration](uim-technical-exploration.md) of the UIM protocol to understand and explore the details of the protocol.
+2. Dive into the [technical exploration](uim-technical-exploration.md) of the UIM protocol to understand and explore the details and technical choices behind the protocol.
-3. Explore the [prototypes implementations](uim-prototypes-intro.md) to see the UIM protocol in action.
+3. Explore the [prototypes implementations](uim-prototypes-intro.md) to see the UIM protocol in action (WIP)

+## Get Involved: We Need Your Feedback

+We’re inviting developers, AI providers, service operators, and tech enthusiasts to review the draft specification, test the implementation, and share feedback.
+Your input is crucial to refining and improving the protocol.

+### How to Contribute

+1. Review the Draft Proposal: Check out the draft specification and explore the protocol’s design and implementation.
+2. Join the Discussion: Start a conversation in the Discussions tab.
+We’d love to hear your thoughts on the protocol’s design, potential use cases, or any concerns.
+3. Raise Issues: Found a bug or have suggestions?
+Open an Issue to let us know or contribute directly by submitting a Pull Request.
+See our [Contributing Guidelines](CONTRIBUTING.md) for more information.
+4. Share the Word: Help us spread the word about the UIM protocol by sharing this repository with your network.
+Write a blog post, tweet, or share the project with your colleagues.
+We appreciate your support!

+---
+**Version:** 0.1 (draft proposal)
+**Date:** September 30, 2024

 ## Abstract